-"Notwithstanding anything contained in any other law for the time being in force, no sum due from any consumer, under this section shall be recoverable after the period of two years from the date when such sum became first due unless such sum has been shown continuously as recoverable as arrear of charges for electricity supplied and the Licensee shall not cut off the supply of the electricity."

-14. A perusal of the record shows that the demand through the provisional assessment dt.15.10.2012 is made within a period of two years from the date of inspection on 21.09.2012 and therefore, the provisions of Section 56(2) of the Electricity Act are not applicable to the present case, since it is applicable only when disconnection is sought for non payment of energy charges.
-The present demand is specifically used for collection of the due amount only.
+- "Notwithstanding anything contained in any other law for the time being in force, no sum due from any consumer, under this section shall be recoverable after the period of two years from the date when such sum became first due unless such sum has been shown continuously as recoverable as arrear of charges for electricity supplied and the Licensee shall not cut off the supply of the electricity." - 14.
+A perusal of the record shows that the demand through provisional assessment is made within a period of two years from the date of inspection on 21.09.2012 and therefore, the provisions of Section 56(2) of the Electricity Act are not applicable to the present case, since it is applicable only when disconnection is sought for non payment of energy charges.
+It is specifically used for collection of the due amount only.